-17.1 Introduction
+1 Introduction

 Manufacturing systems can be modeled in several ways.
-In particular, during the design of a manufacturing system, discrete event modeling is an often used approach, cf. Banks (1998) and Cassandras and Lafortune (1999).
+In particular during the design of a manufacturing system, discrete event modeling is an often used approach, cf. [Banks, 1998, Cassandras and Lafortune, 1999].
 Discrete event models often include a high level of detail.
 This high level of detail can be used to investigate the effect of all kinds of variables on the possible performance of the manufacturing system.
-However, when a manufacturing system is in operation, this model usually contains too much detail to keep all parameters up-to-date with the evolving current system.
-In addition, certain parameters cannot even be measured.
+However, when a manufacturing system is in operation, this model usually contains too much detail to keep all parameters up to date with the evolving current system.
+In addition, certain parameters can not even be measured.
 Furthermore, running one scenario using a discrete event model takes several hours.
 Usually, discrete event models are only tailer made for answering specific problems.
 These models only contain part of the manufacturing system.

-Another option might be to derive a less detailed model, in particular, for manufacturing planning and control or supply chain control.
-In this chapter, we discuss three classes of models, each at a different level of aggregation.
-We start with less detailed discrete event models based of effective process times (EPTs), where each workstation is modeled as a node in a queuing network.
+Another option might be to derive a less detailed model, in particular for manufacturing planning and control, or supply chain control.
+In this report we discuss three classes of models, each at a different level of aggregation.
+We start with less detailed discrete event models based of effective process times (EPT's), where each workstation is modeled as a node in a queuing network.
 Next, in particular for the purpose of planning and control, we abstract from events and replace all discrete event queues with discrete time fluid queues.
-In addition, the throughput of each workstation is limited by a nonlinear function of the queue length, the clearing function, see also Chap.
-16 of this book.
+Additionally, the throughput of each workstation is limited by a nonlinear function of the queue length, the clearing function.
 Finally, we abstract from workstations and model manufacturing flow as a real fluid using continuum models.
 These models are scalable and suitable for supply chain control.